Transfer, AP, CLEP, and IB Credits

 Click here for information on Transient Status policies and procedures.

-- Credit in business-related areas from two-year institutions is not equated to upper-level (300- or 400-level) courses in The James F. Dicke College of Business Administration.
+- Credit in business-related areas from two-year institutions is not equated to upper-level (3000- or 4000-level) courses in The James F. Dicke College of Business Administration.

 - Courses claimed to contain engineering content will only be transferable to the T.J.
-Smull College of Engineering at Ohio Northern University if they are part of an ABET-accredited enginering program.
+Smull College of Engineering at Ohio Northern University if they are part of an ABET-accredited engineering program.

-- Coursework to be transfered in as equivalent to Introductory Chemistry 1, 2 or 3 (CHEM 171, 172 or 173) or Organic Chemistry 1, 2 or 3 (CHEM 251, 252 or 253) must be appropriate courses from an institution with an ACS-accredited chemistry department.
+- Coursework to be transferred in as equivalent to Introductory Chemistry 1 or 2 (CHEM 1711 or 1721) or Organic Chemistry 1 or 2 (CHEM 2511 or 2521) must be appropriate courses from an institution with an ACS-accredited chemistry department.

 It is also important to note that courses taken at other Ohio schools may not transfer into Ohio Northern University as equivalents.